Air marshal (India): Air commanders (C-in-C grade)

+Appointments

+At air headquarters, the principal staff officers (PSO) are senior air marshals. air marshals hold the appointments of assistant chief of air staff in different staff branches and those of additional director general.
+The Heads of services and directorates (Director General) are officers of the rank of air marshal.
+The senior air staff officers (chiefs of staff) of the seven commands of the Air Force are also of the rank of air marshal.

 Insignia

 The flag of an Air vice marshal is sky blue with the Indian Air Force roundel surmounted by the eagle from the Indian Air Force badge, with three yellow stars in the fly.
 The badges of rank consist of two sky blue bands (each on a slightly wider navy blue band) over a sky blue band on a navy blue broad band.
 An air marshal wears gorget patches which are blue patches with three white stars.
 Air commanders in the C-in-C grade have additional oak leaves under the three white stars.
 In addition to this, the blue grey terrywool tunic has three sleeve stripes consisting of a broad band with two narrower bands.

 Order of precedence

 An air marshal in the C-in-C grade ranks at number 23 on the Indian order of precedence, along with lieutenant generals of the Indian Army and vice admirals of the Indian Navy in the C-in-C grade.
 The other air marshals rank at number 24 in the order of precedence.

 Air marshals in the C-in-C grade are at the apex pay scale (pay level 17), with a monthly pay of ₹225,000 (US$3,100).
 Other air marshals, in the HAG+ pay scale (pay level 16) draw lesser, depending on the years in service.
 However, since they should not draw equivalent or more than the next higher level, the remuneration is capped at ₹224,000.